h4sohail/shopify-challenge-2021/README.md

 - Secure image upload, using sessions
 - Secure image download, using sessions
 - Upload with permissions, private or public
-- Dashboard page where you can manage your uploads
+- Dashboard page to manage self uploads
-- Repository page where you can view all public uploads
+- Repository page to view all public uploads

 ## Design Choices